samirma/JarInstallerKit/README.md

         </dependency>

-Execute in order to run your app manualy java -jar your_project.jar init
+Execute with "init" param in order to run your app manually: java -jar your_project.jar init